dallenpyrah/ContextualMocker/docs/DESIGN.md

 * **Data Structures:** The core of the registry involves nested concurrent maps to store stubbing rules and invocation records, keyed first by the mock instance and then by the context ID.

     * **Stubbing Rules:**
-        ```java
         ### 4.x Stubbing Invocation Recording and Verification Separation

         A key challenge in Java mocking frameworks is ensuring that invocations made during stubbing setup (e.g., the method call inside `when(mock.method(...))`) are not counted as real invocations for verification.
 In ContextualMocker, this is addressed by:

         - Marking invocations made during stubbing setup and filtering them out from verification counts.
         - Due to Java's evaluation order, the stubbing flag cannot be set before the method call in the `when` API.
 As a workaround, the framework removes the most recent invocation for the mock/context after stubbing is set up, ensuring only real test-driven invocations are counted.
         - This approach is robustly tested with scenarios involving multiple stubbing setups, interleaved stubbing and invocation, and context separation, confirming that stubbing does not affect verification counts.

         This design ensures that verification accurately reflects only the invocations made during the test, not those made as part of stubbing setup, and is critical for correct and predictable test outcomes.
-        // Key: Weak ref to mock instance, Value: Map of ContextID -> Rules
-        ConcurrentMap<WeakReference<Object>, ConcurrentMap<Object, List<StubbingRule>>> stubbingRules;
-        ```
         * `WeakReference<Object>`: Using a weak reference to the mock instance allows the mock object to be garbage collected if it's no longer referenced elsewhere, preventing memory leaks.
         * `Object` (Inner Map Key): Represents the `ContextID`.
 This can be any user-defined object (String, Long, custom type) provided it correctly implements `equals()` and `hashCode()`.
         * `List<StubbingRule>`: A thread-safe list containing the ordered stubbing rules for that specific mock/context pair.
 Each `StubbingRule` encapsulates method matchers, argument matchers, and the corresponding `Answer` or return value.
 The choice of list implementation (e.g., `CopyOnWriteArrayList`, `synchronized ArrayList`, `ConcurrentLinkedQueue`) depends on the expected read/write ratio for stubbing operations. `CopyOnWriteArrayList` is efficient if stubbing is infrequent compared to invocation handling reads.

     * **Invocation Records:**
-        ```java
-        // Key: Weak ref to mock instance, Value: Map of ContextID -> Invocations
-        ConcurrentMap<WeakReference<Object>, ConcurrentMap<Object, BlockingQueue<InvocationRecord>>> invocationRecords;
-        ```
         * `BlockingQueue<InvocationRecord>`: A thread-safe queue (e.g., `ConcurrentLinkedQueue` or `LinkedBlockingQueue`) is suitable for recording invocations, as this is primarily a high-frequency write operation during test execution.
 Using a queue facilitates ordered recording.
 Sharding or other strategies might be needed for extreme throughput scenarios.
         * `InvocationRecord`: An immutable object capturing invocation details (mock reference, method, arguments, context ID, timestamp, thread ID).